 Health Care Financial Disclosure

-The Financial Analysis Division of the Authority is responsible for the collection of information required under the Health Care Financial Disclosure Act.
-Only hospitals and nursing homes were required to report until the Act was amended in 1991 to include kidney disease treatment centers, ambulatory health care facilities, ambulatory surgical facilities, home health agencies, rehabilitation facilities, health maintenance organizations, behavioral health centers, and related organizations.
-In 1996, the Act was amended to include hospice.
+Originally, only hospitals and nursing homes were required to submit financial disclosure until there was an amendment in 1991 that added kidney disease treatment centers, ambulatory health care facilities, ambulatory surgical facilities, home health agencies, rehabilitation facilities, health maintenance organizations, behavioral health centers, and related organizations.
+In 1996, hospice facilities were added.

 Most documents are available on the Authority's on-line document management system.